paybygroup/docs/contents/group_purchase_complete_with_api.md

 #### Callback
     Status: 200 OK

-    {
-      "action": "availability",
-      "value": true
-    }

 ## 2. PayByGroup Authorizes Captures Payment
 We will go through the credit cards and capture payments.
-If the purchase is successful we send a`POST` request indicating so.
+If the purchase is successful we send a `POST` request indicating so.
 #### Request
      {
       "action": "purchase_complete",